oospina/Anterior_Lens_Epithelium_RNAseq_Analysis/README.md

 The `nfcore_rnaseq_run` contains a Slurm script (`run_nfcore_rnaseq.sh`) for execution of the nfcore/rnaseq pipeline.
 Read processing with this pipeline was carried out at the [Johns Hopkins University DISCOVERY HPC](https://researchit.jhu.edu/research-hpc/) cluster.
 The sample sheet used as input for nfcore/rnaseq can be found at `data/eye_rnaseq_nfcore_samplesheet.csv`.
 The reference human genome was obtained from https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/

 ## Gene expression matrix processing
 The `code/step1_process_nfcore_rnaseq_data.R` file contains an R script that processes Salmon quantifications resulting from the nfcore/rnaseq pipeline to create a DESeq object for downstream analyses.
-Filtering of low expression genes and batch correction via surrogate variable analysis (SVA) was achieved with the code in `code/step2_process_nfcore_rnaseq_data.R`.
+Filtering of low-expression genes and batch correction via surrogate variable analysis (SVA) was achieved with the code in `code/step2_process_nfcore_rnaseq_data.R`.

 ## Differential gene expression
+The `code/step3_diff_expression_analysis.R` file contains R code to test for differentially expressed genes via DESeq2.

 ## Gene set enrichment analysis
+The `code/step4_gene_set_enrichment.R` file contains R code to detect enriched gene sets using the fgsea package.
+Genes were ranked using a -log10(p-values) weighted by log-fold change values.

 ## `manuscript_figures` script
+The `code/manuscript_figures.R` contains R instructions to create the plots assembled for the manuscript.

 ## `data` folder
+The folder contains the sample sheet (`eye_rnaseq_nfcore_samplesheet.csv`) used as inout for the nfcore/rnaseq pipeline, a sample metadata file (`Cornea RNAseq samples.xlsx`), and an R object with the color palette used for manuscript figures (`color_palettes.RDS`)